Mauve | Sense: How colour engages us

 © Tate, London 2019

 It takes a subtle mind, comfortable with shadows, to understand hues from the purple family, the soft shades that are harbingers of nightfall.
-The Colour of Memory, now on at the Tate Modern (to 6 May), showcases four decades of Bonnard’s unique style, up to his death in 1947.
+The Colour of Memory, held at the Tate Modern in spring 2019, showcased four decades of Bonnard’s unique style, up to his death in 1947.
 Unlike the Impressionists who painted in the moment, Les Nabis group – of which Bonnard was a founding member – painted from memory.
 Bonnard was unparalleled in his ability to capture fleeting memories and emotions on canvas.
 At once sensuous and melancholy, his paintings express moments lost in time, in particular those with his wife Marthe.

-Picasso too found the colour deeply compelling, though used entirely different.
+Picasso too found the colour deeply compelling, though used it entirely differently.
 “You have an interesting face,” Picasso said to the young Marie-Therese Walter standing outside a shop in 1927.
 “I would like to do a portrait of you.
 I am Picasso.”
 Of course she agreed, and though 27 years his junior, would become his mistress and inspire what some call his “year of wonder.”
-In many of the paintings – for example The Rescue, Nude, Green Leaves and Bust, and The Dream (pictured), all painted in 1932 – his lover is shaded in dreamy mauve, his colour for desire, fleshed in pigment.
+In many works – for example The Rescue, Nude, Green Leaves and Bust, and The Dream (pictured), all painted in 1932 – his lover is shaded in dreamy mauve, his colour for desire, fleshed in pigment.

 Marie-Thérèse in a detail from The Dream, 1932.